Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 willing to share please feel free to [shot me an email.](mailto:julia.desmazes@gmail.com)

 **TL;DR:**
 - your SFP might be faulty
+- there are hidden extra GPIOs
+- most of the `LVCMOS18` are actually `LVCMOS33`
+- this board is supported by [Corundum](https://github.com/fpganinja/taxi/tree/master), an high-performance FPGA-based NIC using the taxi open-source transport library

 ### Broken SFP